MSaifKhan01/TODO-ReactApp-01/README.md

 - Displays a footer with the project name (E-commerce Dashboard).
 - Positioned at the bottom of the page.

+## API Documentation

+For detailed information on how to use our API, please refer to the [API documentation](API DOC/readme.md).

 ## Installation

 To run this project locally, follow these steps: